vscode-restructuredtext/docs/articles/configuration.rst

 You need to restart Visual Studio Code for this change to take effect.

+.. note:: You can also enable it at machine level, by making this change in ``Preferences -> Settings``.

 .. important:: The Esbonio language server requires the Python package ``esbonio`` to be installed.
 If it isn't installed yet, this extension will prompt and guide you through the installation.

-.. note:: You can also enable it at machine level, by making this change in ``Preferences -> Settings``.

-Once configured properly, IntelliSense and live preview will be activated.
+Once configured properly, IntelliSense and live preview will both be enabled.

 Linter
 ------
-The linter support is based on ``rstcheck`` and ``doc8``.
+The linter support is based on ``rstcheck``, ``doc8``, and ``rst-lint``.

-Linting is automatically enabled if the linter ``rstcheck`` or ``doc8`` is installed.
-The linter scans the opened files and highlights those lines with issues detected.
+Linting is automatically enabled if the linters are installed.
+The linters scans the opened files and highlights those lines with issues detected.
 The PROBLEMS tab should also show all issues detected for easy navigation.

-.. note:: A warning is displayed if ``rstcheck`` or ``doc8`` cannot be found.

 Executable Path
 :::::::::::::::
-It expects ``rstcheck`` or ``doc8`` Python module to be installed and already added to the system path.
-If it is installed but not added to system path, add the path to your preferences as seen below,
+To override automatic detection of linter modules, the following settings can be used,

 .. code-block:: json

     {
+        "restructuredtext.linter.doc8.executablePath": "PathToExecutable",
+        "restructuredtext.linter.rstcheck.executablePath": "PathToExecutable",
-        "restructuredtext.linter.executablePath": "PathToExecutable"
+        "restructuredtext.linter.rst-lint.executablePath": "PathToExecutable"
     }

-.. note:: This should be an absolute path.
+.. note:: The values should be an absolute path.
    If you don't set this setting, but set ``python.pythonPath`` separately, then this extension will then pick up that setting instead.
 Also ``python.pythonPath`` should be an absolute path.

+.. attention:: Linters can be disabled via the new setting, ``restructuredtext.linter.disabledLinters``.

+.. attention:: Old settings below are obsolete,

+   * ``restructuredtext.linter.disabled``
+   * ``restructuredtext.linter.name``
+   * ``restructuredtext.linter.executablePath``
+   * ``restructuredtext.linter.extraArgs``

 Lint onType or onSave or not at all
 :::::::::::::::::::::::::::::::::::